There are also funding opportunities from other organisations for heritage related projects. Check their websites for

-While we hope to provide you with a whole list of available support and funding programs, funding programs are opening and closing year-round and this may not be a complete list.
+While we hope to provide you with a whole list of available support and funding programs, funding programs are opening and closing all year round and this may not be a complete list.
 If you’re looking for something else and it’s not mentioned below, we’d be happy to try and point you in the right direction.

 Where to search for other funding opportunities

 A major source of Australian Government funding for activities that benefit Australia's heritage can be found at the Australian Government, Department of the Environment and Energy / Heritage grants and funding website.

 Community builders/development is a NSW Government website that lists all funding programs from federal, state and local government as well as institutions, philanthropic trusts and companies.
 All NSW Government grants are currently advertised through this website.

 Projects on Aboriginal land